microsoft/bond/CONTRIBUTING.md

 ### Merge

-Once the comments in the pull request have been addresses, a project maintainer will merge your changes.
+Once the comments in the pull request have been addressed, a project maintainer will merge your changes.
 Thank you for helping improve Bond!

 By default we'll perform a squash merge unless requested otherwise in the